qpmnguyen/qtils/README.md

     * Observed longitudinal trajectories stratified by factors.
 * Precision-based sample size estimation for:
     * Change-from-baseline analysis incorporating log-transformations or unknown standard deviation of paired differences.
+* Simulation functions for:
+    * Phase 1 studies where accelerated titration is used and there is need to simulate by AE grade (and not just DLT)

 ## Installation